Skip to main content

 Cons

-Unrealistic fuel consumption standards with automatic wage deductions
+• Unrealistic fuel consumption norms with automatic salary deductions for overages

 User Reviews (0)